shreyasvinaya/CS-F301-POPL-VAE-Comparison/README.md

 > If you were given more time what else would you do.
 What other POPL aspects might come into play?

+### Advanced Generative Models
+- Continued exploration and development of new generative models beyond VAEs, such as improvements to Generative Adversarial Networks (GANs), flow-based models, and hybrid architectures that combine the strengths of different models.

+### Enhanced Sample Quality and Diversity
+- Improving the quality and diversity of generated samples, addressing challenges such as mode collapse in GANs and finding solutions for generating more realistic and diverse outputs in various domains.

+### Efficient Training Algorithms
+- Designing more efficient training algorithms for generative models, including advancements in optimization techniques, regularization methods, and strategies for handling large-scale datasets.

+### Uncertainty Modeling
+- Advancements in uncertainty modeling, providing generative models with better capabilities to quantify and express uncertainty in predictions, which is crucial for real-world applications such as medical diagnosis and decision-making.

+## POPL Aspects
+- Concurrency and Parallelism
+- Type Systems
+- Domain-Specific Languages (DSLs)

 ---